What’s the Difference?

 While the process of being tested and providing documents to these experts can be tedious, it is necessary for your attorney to get the best possible outcome for you in your case.
 An understanding of how working capacity is formulated will hopefully help you in answering questions and getting through the court case.

-For legal advice in proving your loss of wages and lost earning capacity claim, contact us at the Thompson Law Firm website.
-Our attorneys are ready to help you overcome the burden of proof and help you rebuild your life after a traumatic and painful accident.
+For legal advice in proving your loss of wages and lost earning capacity claim, contact us at the Phoenix Accident and Injury Law Firm website.
+Our attorneys near you are ready to help you overcome the burden of proof and help you rebuild your life after a traumatic and painful accident.

 A financial analyst working for Bank of America earns $70,000 per year.
 If the analyst got in an accident and took three months off work due to her injuries, loss of wages may be easily calculated.